 Do you invite clients or potential clients to contact you on your website?

 After a few more weeks with no reply I came across someone who works for the roofer and told him my odyssey to connect with the company.
 He mentioned that the company was very busy and the owner likely hasn’t had time to reply.
-I’m glad the roofer is busy, but it only takes fifteen seconds to hit [Reply] to let me know they are booked several months out and don’t have time to quote.
-While this answer wouldn’t have been a reply that I hoped for, it would stopped my follow-ups and perhaps motivated me to look elsewhere or to connect with the roofer next spring.
+I’m glad the roofer is busy, but it only takes no more than two minutes to hit [Reply] to let me know they are booked several months out and don’t have time to quote.
+While this answer wouldn’t have been the reply I hoped for, it would have stopped my follow-ups and perhaps motivated me to look elsewhere or to connect with the roofer next spring.

 Not replying to my inquiry tells me the roofer doesn’t care about my business, helping to solution my need or my time.

 All websites should have a way for folks to connect with them.
 I don’t recommend having an email address published on a website as harvesters will collect it and either do their own spamming and/or sell the address to others for spamming.
 Ideally a visitor to your website will be able to click on a Contact Me link and be taken to a form to fill out and [Send].